alexsaccone/duello/README.md

 ## Demo Notes

 This is a hackathon demo focused on core functionality.
 The app uses in-memory storage, so data will be lost when the server restarts.
-For a production version, you would want to add:
+For a production version, we would want to add:

 - Mobile responsiveness improvements
 - Enhanced security measures